vantibyte/docs/changelog/discord.md

 parent: Changelog
 ---

+## 2021-02-14

+Added the new `.teamcode` and `.team` commands, allowing team members to generate a single-use code that can be shared with others to gain access to their relevant channel, without requiring Vantibyte staff.

+## 2020-11-09

+Added the new `.priv` command, allowing users to generate a private channel to speak with Vantibyte staff.
+This is similar to "mod mail" features found elsewhere.

 ## 2020-07-19

 Our Discord has had a major reshuffle - there's now no public channels.
 This is in the interest of privacy for our customers!
 All relevant public channel information has been moved to the Docs pages.